 Nanolithography on irregular surfaces and self-assembly of metal salt-polymer nanomaterials

-This thesis is focused on fabrication of high aspect ratio nanostructures on non-planar surfaces using evaporated electron beam resist (Part I), and a novel fabrication methods of high resolution surface nanostructures using metal salt: polymer nanocomposites self-assembly (Part II).
+This work is focused on fabrication of high aspect ratio nanostructures on non-planar surfaces using evaporated electron beam resist, and a novel fabrication methods of high resolution surface nanostructures using metal salt: polymer nanocomposites self-assembly.

-Part II (Chapter 5-6) presents a low-cost bottom-up fabrication techniques to create dense surface nanostructures without long-range ordering.
+In the second part, low-cost bottom-up fabrication techniques to create dense surface nanostructures without long-range ordering will be presented.
 Recently, micro- and nano-structured surfaces become a hot topic in nanotechnology where performance of devices is enhanced due to such surface nanostructuring.
 Such structures are often called as a “smart” coating on the surfaces where they could provide wetting/de-wetting, adhesion, thermal and/or electrical conductivity, super-hydrophobicity, self-cleaning, anti-icing, anti-reflectivity, etc. Bottom-up techniques such as self-assembly lithography is undoubtedly much more cost-effective than top down lithography techniques for applications that do not need long range ordering.
 Block co-polymer lithography, colloidal lithography, sol-gel processing, wet/dry etching are some commonly used techniques of bottom-up fabrication.
 However, fabrication of those structures with low-cost as well as high performance is still challenging.
 Here a novel fabrication method is introduced, which involves spin-coating of metal salt : polymer composite followed by its phase-separation upon thermal annealing.
 Both spin-coating and thermal annealing are very low cost processes.
 With this method, after pattern transfer to the substrate using the self-formed metal salt islands as mask, dense and high resolution nanostructures over large area without long-range ordering is achieved, which offered greatly enhanced super-hydrophobic and anti-reflective properties.